Middle East tensions push oil higher; euro up

 Tensions in the Middle East pushed Brent crude up $1.38 to $115.71 a barrel, while U.S. crude futures settled up 82 cents at $92.07 per barrel.
 Maintenance curbs on North Sea output also pushed prices higher.

-Turkish Prime Minister Tayyip Erdogan said a Syrian passenger plane forced to land in Ankara was carrying Russian-made munitions destined for Syria's defence ministry.
-Grounding of the plane was another sign of Ankara's growing assertiveness over the crisis in its war-torn neighbour.
+Turkish Prime Minister Tayyip Erdogan said a Syrian passenger plane forced to land in Ankara was carrying Russian-made munitions destined for Syria's defense ministry.
+Grounding of the plane was another sign of Ankara's growing assertiveness over the crisis in its war-torn neighbor.

 "The Syrian situation is heating up and there are fears about Turkey, a NATO member, retaliating and contagion in the region," said Bjarne Schieldrop, analyst at SEB in Oslo.